dr-matt-smith/pdo-crud-for-free-repositories/README.md

 Here are examples of a simple scripts to update a table schema and insert some initial data.

+### Using a `createAndInsert(...)` Repository method

-If we have added a `createAndInsert(...)` method to our Repository class then it can be as simple as this:
+If we have added a `createAndInsert(...)` method to our Repository class then fresetting the databasde and inserting fixture data can be as simple as this:

 ```php
 <?php